Schriever Child Development Center

 Monthly Support for Families:

-Give Parents a Break (GPAB) is monthly free care for active duty Air Force families.
-This is sponsored by the Air Force Aid Society and provides respite care to referred Active Duty AF members.
+Give Parents a Break (GPAB) is monthly free care for active duty military families.
+This is sponsored by the Air Force Aid Society and provides respite care to referred Active Duty members.
 A voucher can be obtained from Airmen and Family Readiness Center, Commander, First Sergeant, CDC Director or Chaplain.

 Parents Day Out is held in conjunction with GPAB and charges a fee per hour, per child.
 Children must be registered the Wednesday before the event and there is a minimum number of youth required to implement the two programs.

-We welcome the opportunity to support your family and youth at the Schriever AFB School Age Care Program.
+We welcome the opportunity to support your family and youth at the Schriever SFB School Age Care Program.
 The staff is dedicated to providing you with the highest quality care.
 Your youth will explore new ideas and develop their lives in a safe and nurturing environment.
-Call 719-567-2850 today for a tour of our facility at Schriever Air Force Base!
+Call 719-567-2850 today for a tour of our facility at Schriever Space Force Base!